CodingNannah/elite100_JS_WeatherApp_Project/README.md

 DESCRIPTION
 Welcome to "Weather in the USA" App.
-This is a simple JS application designed for kids, which shows current weather information for a searchable city in the United States.
+This is a simple JS application designed for kids.
+It is designed by using this Weather API https://openweathermap.org/current and shows current weather information for a searchable city in the United States.

 EXECUTING the APP
 1) Navigate into the folder you where you want to place this application